-Personal counseling sessions are provided by trained, licensed counselors and social workers.
-The focus of counseling is to assist students with dealing with personal, social, and/or emotional concerns that interfere with academic success and learning.
-The emphasis of counseling is identifying and bolstering strengths and resources and increasing overall well-being.
-Counselors work with students who are academically at-risk through the academic restoration program, Restore Your Score, and the academic support program, Starfish.
+Personal counseling sessions are provided by professionally licensed counselors and social workers, or graduate student interns under supervision.
+The focus of counseling is to assist students in working through personal, social, and/or emotional concerns that interfere with academic success and learning.